Note: You also have the option to build a search for an investigation without saving it.

 Your access to the security investigation tool

-- Supported editions for the security investigation tool include Enterprise Plus and Education Plus.
+- Supported editions for the security investigation tool include Enterprise Plus, Education Standard, Education Plus, and Enterprise Essentials Plus.

-- Admins with Cloud Identity Premium, Enterprise Standard, and Education Standard can also use the investigation tool for a subset of data sources.
+- Admins with Cloud Identity Premium, Frontline Standard, Enterprise Standard, and Education Standard can also use the investigation tool for a subset of data sources.

 - Your ability to run a search in the investigation tool depends on your Google edition, your administrative privileges, and the data source.
 If you're unable to run a search in the investigation tool for a specific data source, you can generally use the audit and investigation page instead.